opennetworkinglab/aether-docs/operations/application.rst

 A Slice may have a total of five user-defined application endpoints associated with it.
 Logically this could be one application with five endpoints, five applications with one endpoint each, or any other combination that is less than or equal to five endpoints total.

+Each application has an address field which may be set to an IPv4 address or an IPv4 subnet, which may in turn match several IPv4 addresses.
+This address is common to all endpoints for the application.
+Each endpoint is a port range, specified by its start and end port.
+A range of exactly one port is also acceptable.
+The protocol may be set to either TCP or UDP.
+Each endpoint may also have associated with it a maximum bitrate and a traffic-class.
+The maximum bitrate (MBR) is per-device to the application; it is not the sum of all devices to the application.
+For more information see the section on :ref:`metering`.

 In addition to
 these five user configurable endpoints, the default behavior can be set to either